jsimonetti/ldapserv/README.md

 # ldapserv
 Very simple Ldap server with multiple backend stores.

-Currently only ldif backend is implemented
+Currently a partial ldif backend and a debug backend is implemented